bgu-frontend/hw4-security/README.md

 3. front end: profile page, sign up page, sign in page.
 4. testing: you have to submit 10 backend tests (See tips for TDD below)

+## Prerequisite reading:
+1. Read about testing, user administration, and authentication at https://fullstackopen.com/en/part4/.
+2. Read about bcrypt format: https://en.wikipedia.org/wiki/Bcrypt and https://stackoverflow.com/questions/32918460/why-is-the-hash-generated-by-bcrypt-non-deterministic.
+3. Read about JSON Web Token: https://jwt.io/introduction.

 ## Implementation - backend
 ### Library
 2. Remove the next-auth lib from the project. (** See what was added to support it here: https://next-auth.js.org/)

 ### Database
 1. We need to store the password hashes. you're free to design the database schema as you wish.
 At least two possible options (you can come up with more):
     1. the least changes would be to use the existing schemas to store passwords as well.
-    2. if you prefer working with Mongo, and be aligned with FSO examples, you can change your code to store users and their passwords there.
+    2. if you prefer working with Mongo, and be aligned with fullstackopen examples, you can change your code to store users and their passwords there.

 ### API routes
 1. implement a route that adds a new user.